 Read our full Asus ROG Zephryus G14 review.

-The aging 16-inch MacBook Pro will always be a good laptop for video editing, but Apple's new 13-inch MacBook Pro with M1 is a fantastic upgrade because it's light, long-lived, and powerful enough to handle the lion's share of editing jobs.
+Apple's 13-inch MacBook Pro with M1 is a great laptop for editors on the go because it's light, long-lived, and powerful enough to handle the lion's share of editing jobs.
 You'll feel the lack of a discrete GPU on some big projects, but the efficiency and performance of Apple silicon should help this M1-powered MacBook Pro punch above its weight.

 Plus, its Retina display is both bright and colorful, so the video you edit on the MacBook Pro will look excellent (as will the next Netflix show you binge).
 We just wish Apple would update its design or give you more Thunderbolt ports — the 4 USB-C port config is currently limited to older Intel-based MacBook Pros.
 Still, it's amazing to see how Apple's own processors have obliterated the performance seen in its old Intel-based MacBooks.
 It all adds up to why the 13-inch MacBook Pro is one of the best laptops for video editing.
 Its incredible 16-hour battery life is pretty handy to have in a pinch, too.